chrispository/ComfyUI-RunPod-August-2025/README.md

-# Better ComfyUI Slim - August 2025 Version
+# Better ComfyUI Slim - August 2025 Version + Instructions for Newbies

 This is a fork of kodxana's original Dockerfiles for a slim ComfyUI build.
-I was having various issues getting it to run in August 2025, so this version is updated with a working dependency list as of 8/5/2025, and lots of debugging info in the console logs if you run into any issues.
+I was having various issues getting it to run in August 2025, so this version is hardcoded with a working dependency list as of 8/5/2025, and lots of debugging info in the console logs if you run into any issues.

 The original version had a 5090 version - I do not.
 I have no use for those.

-A compact and optimized Docker container designed as an easy-to-use RunPod template for ComfyUI.
-Images are highly optimized for size, only ~650MB while including all features!
+The original version also had a File Browser and Zasper, those have also been left out.

+After ComfyUI boots up, RunPod still needs a few minutes for ComfyUI.
+If you see the message "Using pytorch attention" - just wait about 2 minutes.
+The final message you will get from the Container Log confirming it's ready is this: "To see the GUI go to: http://0.0.0.0:8188"

+I had a lot of questions about downloading and storing models.
+Originally I was trying to use Cloudflare R2 as storage, but ultimately I could not figure it out.
+Doing the storage via RunPod makes things a lot easier.
+Start by making a Network Volume with about 150 GB.
+You will need to know which sort of GPU you are planning on using because each storage location has certain machines available to it with the storage.
+In my case I wanted to use A100s, so I chose the Kansas location as that's where the most machines were.

+From now on, any time you start anything on RunPod, start by going to your storage, clicking your new Network Volume, and then clicking Deploy Pod With Volume.
+The first time you connect with the network volume, it will kick off an install script that might take 30 minutes or so.
+This is installing ComfyUI to your network volume.
+As far as downloading the models/safetensors/checkpoints - cURLing via the Web SSH is by far the easiest and most effective method.
+The easiest way is to just launch ComfyUI, click

 ## Quick Deploy on RunPod

 [![Deploy Regular on RunPod](https://img.shields.io/badge/Deploy%20on%20RunPod-Regular%20(CUDA%2012.4)-4B6BDC?style=for-the-badge&logo=docker)](https://runpod.io/console/deploy?template=s5ap6pd6xg)

-Choose your template:
-- 🖥️ [Regular Template](https://runpod.io/console/deploy?template=s5ap6pd6xg) - For most GPUs (CUDA 12.4)

-## Why Better ComfyUI Slim?

-- 🎯 Purpose-built for RunPod deployments
-- 📦 Ultra-compact: Only ~650MB image size (compared to multi-GB alternatives)
-- 🚀 Zero configuration needed: Works out of the box
-- 🛠️ Includes all essential tools for remote work

-## Features

-- 🚀 Two optimized variants:
-  - Regular: CUDA 12.4 with stable PyTorch
-  - RTX 5090: CUDA 12.8 with PyTorch Nightly (optimized for latest NVIDIA GPUs)
-- 🔧 Built-in tools:
-  - SSH access
-- 🎨 Pre-installed custom nodes:
-  - ComfyUI-Manager
-  - ComfyUI-Crystools
-  - ComfyUI-KJNodes
-- ⚡ Performance optimizations:
-  - UV package installer for faster dependency installation
-  - NVENC support in FFmpeg
-  - Optimized CUDA configurations

 ## Ports

-- `8187`: ComfyUI web interface
+- `8188`: ComfyUI web interface
 - `22`: SSH access

 ## Custom Arguments